surendra-dire/quote-app-2/README_AMI.md

-# ✍️ Quotes Management Application
+# ✍️ Create AMI and autoscalling group.
-A full-stack application utilizing Java Spring Boot for backend, React.js for frontend, and MySQL for relational database management.
+For simplicity, there is only one image got created for the backed and frontend.

-### Prerequisites & Environment Setup
+### Setup Environment
-Before running the application, ensure your system is updated and the required runtimes are installed.
+Provision an aws EC2 isntance and install all the runtimes.

 #### Install Java & Maven
 sudo apt update